Summary

 Since the greatest threats to T. Rowe Price's return to AUM and corporate growth are a further market decline and continued outflows, perhaps the most discomforting part of the CEO's recent comments came in a September analyst call where Sharps said that it could take years before outflows stop.
 This does not sound like someone who is very confident in either an economic rebound or their company's ability to attract new customers, although he dismissed any concerns that the company is facing any existential danger despite a continued race-to-the-bottom in advisory fees, which reached a new low in the quarter.

-Note that in the Great Recession market crash from 2007-2009, TROW did not actually experience any net outflows despite a large market-related decline in AUM.
-Peak-to-trough, TROW's AUM declined 32.8% from $400B at the end of 2007 to $269B at the end of Q1 2009 when the market had finally bottomed.
+Note that in the Great Recession market crash from 2007-2009, TROW actually experienced an overall net inflow of more than $30B with only one quarter of minor outflows despite a large market-related decline in AUM.
+Peak-to-trough, TROW's AUM fell 32.8% from $400B at the end of 2007 to $269B at the end of Q1 2009 when the market had finally bottomed.

 Even though TROW's AUM has (and had in 2007) a relatively large 4:1 equity to fixed income ratio, it's easy to see why the 2021-2022 period has actually been harder for it to navigate from a business standpoint, especially given today's more difficult competitive landscape and lower advisory fees.
 The simple answer?
 Bonds.